This practice guide provides insights into the regulatory framework and trends governing the aviation sector in India.

 Section 5 of the CARs released by the DGCA provides mechanisms for reporting air accidents and reporting.
-Further, it requires every aircraft operator to formulate a flight safety manual and get it approved by the DGCA.
-The flight safety manual shall clearly lay down the operator’s safety policies, Flight Safety Awareness and Accident/Incident Prevention Programme.
+Further, it requires every aircraft operator to formulate a flight safety manual and have it approved by the DGCA; this flight safety manual should clearly lay down the operator’s safety policies as well as its Flight Safety Awareness and Accident/Incident Prevention Programme.

-The DGCA has released a five-year National Aviation Safety Plan (2018–2022), which promotes and supports the prioritisation and continuous improvement of aviation safety in India.
-Being one of the first countries in the world to have a State Safety Programme (“SSP”) consistent with ICAO requirements, India’s National Aviation Safety Plan incorporates the Safety Enhancement Initiatives (“SEI”) contained in the Regional Safety Plan of RASG-APAC, and is in line with ICAO’s Global Aviation Safety Plan.
+The DGCA released a five-year National Aviation Safety Plan (2018–2022), which promotes and supports the prioritisation and continuous improvement of aviation safety in India.
+Being one of the first countries in the world to have a State Safety Programme consistent with ICAO requirements, India’s National Aviation Safety Plan incorporates the Safety Enhancement Initiatives contained in the Regional Safety Plan of RASG-APAC and is in line with ICAO’s Global Aviation Safety Plan.

 1.4 Is air safety regulated separately for commercial, cargo and private carriers?

 The safety of commercial, cargo and private carriers are not regulated by differential safety conditions.
 However, the application processes for obtaining an Air Operator’s Permit for commercial, cargo and private carriers are different.